-An exciting, interdisciplinary subject, childhood studies at Bristol focuses on policy and the rights of children and young people, exploring contemporary debates within a national and international context.
+An exciting, interdisciplinary subject, childhood studies at Bristol focusing on policy and the rights of children and young people, exploring contemporary debates within a national and international context.

 Why study Childhood Studies at Bristol?

-Through research projects and your dissertation you will become an active researcher, fostering sought-after skills that will equip you for a wide range of careers.
+Through research projects and your dissertation you will develop a critical mind and become an active researcher, fostering sought-after skills that will equip you for a wide range of careers.

 During the second year there is an opportunity to gain real-life experience of working in a range of organisations and supporting children and families via our work placement unit.

 Childhood studies is also a partner in Bristol Q-Step, which is part of a national initiative offering enhanced skills training in the social sciences.